JJaraM/blog-microservice-post/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 # Configuration
-TO make possible to run the application you will need to configure the following environment properties:
+To run the application you will need to configure the following environment properties:

 * MONGODB_URI
 * REDIS_URI